Sales automation may just be the answer to all your selling woes. No, really.

-That’s where lead enrichment tools come in.
+That’s where lead enrichment tools like LeadSpace and LeadGenius come in.
 These gather information from hundreds or thousands of data sources to give you an up-to-date, comprehensive profile of your prospect.

 If you’re still adding new contacts and opportunities to your CRM by hand, I’ve got great news: There’s a much better way.

 First, set up workflows with your marketing software to automatically create and edit records for leads who meet a certain criteria.
 For instance, maybe you want to define a lead as “Qualified” if they have X title or Y role and have watched a product video or visited your pricing page.